awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.RestoringFromSnapshot.md

 1. In the navigation pane, choose **Instances**\.

-1. Select the DB instance created when you restored from the DB snapshot\.
-Then, choose **See details** from **Instance actions**\.
+1. Click the name of the DB instance created when you restored from the DB snapshot to display its details\.
 Scroll to the **Connect** section\.
 The security group assigned to the DB instance might not allow access\.
 If there are no inbound rules, no permissions exist that allow inbound access\.
 ![\[Restored snapshot db\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/tut-restoring25.png)

 1. Choose **Instance actions**, and then choose **Modify**\.